DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 sexuality and physical intimacy.
 Here is an example of a fabricated conversation with a man met online, but not in person.

-Suitor: “Hi there beautiful.
-How have you been?”
+Suitor: "Hi there beautiful.
+How have you been?"

-Me: “Good, how are you doing?”
+Me: "Good, how are you doing?"

-Suitor: “I’m great, just kinda lonely.”
+Suitor: "I'm great, just kinda lonely."

-Me: “Lol, oh yeah?
-You are lonely?”
+Me: "Lol, oh yeah?
+You are lonely?"

-Suitor: “Ok, well I’m actually horny.
+Suitor: "Ok, well I'm actually horny.
 Ha.
-Wanna hang out?”
+Wanna hang out?"

 Research is still developing theories and hypotheses around intimacy the perceived meaning, influences, and changes brought on through new